m1alksne/WhaleSongNet/README.md

 ## User information

 The training, validation, and testing clips are already included along with each epoch of the model.
 Depending on the use-case, step 5-6 may not be necessary.
 The trained model and surrounding data processing and evaluation workflows are meant to be used for educational purposes.
 This workflow is flexible and model hyper-parameters are easy to fine-tune (in the train.py script).
-The overall workflow can also be modified to retrain the model on a different acoustic dataset, which has implications for broadening the scope of computer vision accessibility to the bioacousitcs community!
+The overall workflow can also be modified to retrain the model on a different acoustic dataset.
+The original annotations are generated using LoggerPro in [Triton](https://github.com/MarineBioAcousticsRC/Triton).
+If a new user has audio annotations in a similar format, they can use this as a guide to train, validate, and test a CNN model on their dataset.

+Remember to always visualize your labels before you train a model (see below)!

+& Make sure your training data is different/separate from your testing data!

+The main goal of this repository is to increase computer vision accessibility in the bioacoustics community.

 To visualize labeled spectrograms: